 Teaching and Research Interests

-I am also leading a second project with colleagues from Stanford and University of Maryland on the spatial history of nineteenth-century Rio de Janeiro.
-At NCSU, I am part of the Visual Narratives cluster, a project launched by the Chancellor’s Faculty Excellence Cluster Program to foster interdisciplinary collaboration between engineering and humanities disciplines.
+I am a member of the Visual Narratives cluster, a project launched by the Chancellor’s Faculty Excellence Cluster Program to foster interdisciplinary collaboration between engineering and humanities disciplines.
 My work with the cluster includes applying machine learning and computer vision to assess urban change during economic downturns.

 Urban Panorama is a project developed with colleagues at the Visual Narrative cluster.
-We are testing methods to assess urban change by introducing two novel elements in the craft of digital historians: 1) the use of historical images of streetscapes as primary sources; 2) the use of computer vision and machine learning in the geolocation and analysis of these images.
+We are testing methods to assess urban change by introducing two novel elements in the craft of urban historians: 1) the use of images of streetscapes as primary sources; 2) the use of computer vision and machine learning in the analysis of these images.
+See more information here.

-Big Water: The Making of the Borderlands Between Brazil, Argentina, and Paraguay, co-edited with Jacob Blanc.
-Tucson: University of Arizona Press, 2018.
+Big Water: The making of the borderlands between Brazil, Argentina, and Paraguay.
+Co-edited with Jake Blanc.
+Tucson, AZ: University of Arizona Press, 2018.

 For a complete list of publications, see my CV.

-Dr. Freitas works with students in Latin American history, environmental history, and digital humanities.
+Dr. Freitas works with students in digital humanities, environmental history, spatial and urban history, and Latin American history.

 - PhD in History from Stanford University, 2016